 215/75R15 is the biggest size you can fit at stock height without trimming.

-The next part of this article will discuss what the biggest tires are you can fit without any modifications to the 2019 Suzuki Jimny.
+The next part of this article will discuss the biggest tires you can fit without any modifications to the 2019 Suzuki Jimny.

 Biggest Tire You Can Fit On a 2019 Suzuki Jimny

-Bigger tires don’t only look good, but also offer more stability off-road, improved ground clearance as well as improved break-over angles when tackling steep offroad obstacles.
+Bigger tires don’t only look good but also offer more stability off-road, improved ground clearance as well and improved break-over angles when tackling steep offroad obstacles.
 All plusses when you consider the financial outlay since big tires are always going to be an expensive modification.